Building Apps

 Requirements

-2. Visual Studio Code or other text editor.
+2. Visual Studio Code or another text editor

 Run the sample App

-1. Clone the Flowgear Samples repository, then open custom-apps\sample-app-refresh in Visual Studio Code.
+1. Clone the Flowgear Samples repository and open custom-apps/sample-app-vite in Visual Studio Code.

-2. Run command npm install via the CMD or Terminal in the project directory (it may take some time as it will need to install packages).
+2. Run npm install in the project directory (this may take a while as it installs dependencies).

-3. Create a Workflow in your Site, and create the API Binding (reach out to support if your domain has not been configured).
+3. Create a Workflow in your Site and configure the API Binding (reach out to support if your domain has not been configured).

-4. Add a Variable Bar, and choose FgResponseBody.
-Add this sample data:
+4. Add a Variable Bar and choose FgResponseBody.
+Use this sample data:

 [